Roots of Health: Work

+Roots of Health has expanded beyond just sexual health education and clinical services to also support and strengthen existing systems for the people of Palawan.
+This has included partnering with the government, as well as ensuring there is a continuous supply of contraceptive inventory for Palaweños, regardless of their channel of access.

 Media recognition

 Roots of Health was recently recognized by the Bill and Melinda Gates Foundation's Family Health Division as a headline non-profit for funding on Catapult.org.
 Their staff and programming have been consistently featured in notable global and national news outlets, including The Guardian.

 Swanepoel, the Executive Director, has also been featured in several publications including Celebrity Living, Women’s Health and Cosmopolitan Magazine.
 She was named a finalist for the Millennium Development Goal of Improving Maternal Health. and previously nominated for an MDG Warrior award by Probe Media Foundation in the Philippines.